 - Promotion methods are rooted in the tradition and ethos of each country.
 Despite this, it is useful for countries to identify best practices, and to look to the experience of other foreign ministries.
 About a dozen-odd major Western countries hold annual meetings of their heads of human resources management, to share their experiences.
 It is useful for developing countries to consider such a method.
 This can also be attempted on a regional basis.

-This policy brief emerged from Diplo's participation in Namibia's Foreign Policy Review Conference (July 2016).
-Dr. Höne suggests a three-pronged approach to Namibia's digital foreign policy and diplomacy and looks at the discourse on Information and Communication Technology (ICT) and development.
+This briefing paper emerged from Diplo's participation in Namibia's Foreign Policy Review Conference (July 2016).
+In this paper, Dr Katharina E. Höne suggests a three-pronged approach to Namibia's digital foreign policy and diplomacy, and looks at the discourse on information and communications technology (ICT) and development.

-- There are notable policy initiatives in Namibia, the SADC region, and at the level of the African Union that have the potential to address the digital divide and promote ICT development.
+- There are notable policy initiatives in Namibia, the Southern African Development Community (SADC) region, and at the level of the African Union (AU) that have the potential to address the digital divide and promote ICT development.

 - Despite advancements in connectivity via undersea cables, mobile access is the most important factor to connect the unconnected in Namibia and Africa as a whole.
 Further national infrastructure development and the promotion of greater cross-border connectivity in the region remain crucial infrastructure challenges.

 - Policies and regulatory frameworks are key in order to fully benefit from ICT possibilities.
 ICT policy needs to be approached as a cross-sectoral issue and cannot be treated in policy silos.
 It will be important to ensure a ‘whole-of-government’ approach to manage the digital impact on economic development, security, culture, education, etc.

 - ICT is crucial for achieving the ambitious SDG agenda.
 By aligning ICT-related foreign policy explicitly with the sustainable development goals (SDGs), additional momentum can be gained and international cooperation can be fostered.